Teaching

 Using nearby shore systems and the Port of Sines, field work classes have been taught with the support of CIEMAR in the following subjects:

-• activity and yield of commercial and rocky shore fishermen and their opinion on marine conservation and fisheries management;
+• rocky shore fisheries, and opinion of fishermen on marine conservation and fisheries management;

 • taxonomy, morphology, ecology, conservation and catch (fisheries techniques and management) of marine fishes sold at the fishing port of Sines;